 Autism spectrum disorder (ASD) causes a host of neurological and physical symptoms.
 One of the most noteworthy ones pertains to food sensitivities.

-This article was written for parents that want to assist their autistic children with overcoming eating difficulties, choosing an appropriate diet, and maintaining healthy bodily levels of nutrients and vitamins.
+This article was written for parents that want to assist their children with autism with overcoming eating difficulties, choosing an appropriate diet, and maintaining healthy bodily levels of nutrients and vitamins.

 Common Medical and Nutritional Challenges for Kids with Autism